John Brinkley (astronomer): Scientific

 In 1818 he was awarded the prestigious Cunningham Medal of the Royal Irish Academy and in 1822 was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 He was awarded the Copley Medal by the Royal Society in 1824.

-Brinkley's observations that several stars shifted their apparent place in the sky in the course of a year were disproved at Greenwich by his contemporary John Pond, the Astronomer Royal.
+Brinkley's observations that several stars shifted their apparent place in the sky in the course of a year - interpreted as evidence of Stellar parallax - were disproved at Greenwich by his contemporary John Pond, the Astronomer Royal.
 In 1826, he was appointed Bishop of Cloyne in County Cork, a position he held for the remaining nine years of his life.
 Brinkley was elected President of the Royal Astronomical Society in 1831, serving in that position for two years.

 He was also an honorary Fellow of the Royal Society of Edinburgh (HFRSE).

 Clerical

 On May 24 May 1806 he was appointed a prebendary of Elphin Cathedral; and on 5 June 1806 he became Rector of Derrybrusk.
-Later that year Trinity College, Dublin awarded him the degree of Doctor of Divinity.
+Later that year Trinity College Dublin awarded him the degree of Doctor of Divinity.
 He was appointed the Archdeacon of Clogher in 1808; and collated to the Vicarage of Laracor.
-There is a memorial to him in Cloyne Cathedral.
+He was appointed bishop of Cloyne in 1836, and there is a memorial to him in Cloyne Cathedral.

 Family

 Brinkley married Esther, daughter of Matthew Weld of Molesworth Street, Sheriff of Dublin City, by his wife Elizabeth Kane, daughter of Nathaniel Kane (d.
-1757) of Drumreaske, Co.
-Monaghan; Sheriff (1720) and Lord Mayor of Dublin (1734); co-founder of the Bank of Kane & Latouche.
-Brinkley and his wife were the parents of two sons and a daughter: John (1793–1847), Rector of Glanworth, Diocese of Cloyne, who married Anna, second daughter and co-heir of Walter Stephens, of Hybla, co.
-Kildare; Sarah Jane (1801–1827), second wife of Dr. Robert Graves, who died giving birth to a daughter; and Matthew (1797–1855) J.P., of Parsonstown House, Co.
-Meath, who married Harriet, a daughter of Richard Graves and with her was the father of Francis Brinkley.
+1757) of Drumreaske, County Monaghan; Sheriff (1720) and Lord Mayor of Dublin (1734); co-founder of the Bank of Kane & Latouche.
+Brinkley and his wife were the parents of two sons and a daughter: John (1793–1847), Rector of Glanworth, Diocese of Cloyne, who married Anna, second daughter and co-heir of Walter Stephens, of Hybla, County Kildare; Sarah Jane (1801–1827), second wife of Dr. Robert Graves, who died giving birth to a daughter; and Matthew (1797–1855) J.P., of Parsonstown House, County Meath, who married Harriet, a daughter of Richard Graves and with her was the father of Francis Brinkley.